johnnybuildsyo/publicbuilders/README.md

 ### Newsletter Plan

 Sections:
-- News
+- Tip of the Week
-- Launches
+    - Source and schedule
-- Featured Builder of the Week
+- Builder of the Week
+    - Choose from your list
+- Launch of the Week
+    - Source and choose
+- Interview of the Week
+    - Source and choose
+- Post of the Week
+    - Source and choose
-- New Builders
+- New This Week
+    - Auto generate

 ----